saferhand/CSAL/README.md

-# CSAL
+# CSAL: Cost Sensitive Active Learning for Multi-Source Drifting Stream
-Dear editors and reviewers, here are all the source code and data sets used for review.
+Dear editors and reviewers, here are all the source code and datasets used for review.